-When FDR ran for his fourth presidential term in 1944, most expected him to retain his current VP, progressive Henry Wallace.
+When FDR ran for a fourth presidential term in 1944, most expected him to retain his current VP, progressive Henry Wallace.
 But just as the Iowan made his way to the stage to accept the nomination at the Democratic convention, his detractors adjourned the meeting for the day, citing a fire code infraction because of the packed house.
-This was just as FDR planned because, contrary to public pronouncements in Wallace's favor, he'd decided to jettison him from the ticket.
-When the convention resumed the next day, the VP slot belonged to Harry Truman, a feisty, unpretentious no-name from Missouri who FDR disliked, but hoped could balance his ticket and get him the same Midwestern votes Wallace delivered in 1940 without the leftist baggage.
+This was just as FDR planned because, contrary to public pronouncements in Wallace's favor, he decided to drop him from the ticket.
+When the convention resumed the next day, the VP slot belonged to Harry Truman, a feisty, unpretentious no-name from Missouri who FDR disliked, but hoped could balance his ticket and get him the same midwestern votes Wallace delivered in 1940 without the leftist baggage.
 Born in the waning days of the frontier West, Truman failed at farming, oil prospecting and selling hats, but served admirably as a corporal in WWI.
 Few Americans had heard of him.
-Those that had associated him mostly with the notoriously corrupt Kansas City political machine, though Truman managed to keep his nose clean.
+Those that had associated him with the notoriously corrupt Kansas City political machine, though Truman managed to keep his nose clean.
 He ended up as president shortly thereafter when FDR died in April 1945, just a month before the war in Europe ended.
 Aside from handling the farming end of FDR's New Deal, Henry Wallace was most known for advocating a constructive, even conciliatory relationship with the Soviet Union, so it’s interesting to ponder how the Cold War would have played out had Truman not ended up on the ticket.
-After the Cold War, Soviet archives confirmed what Wallace's skeptics in the Democratic Party charged at the time: that Wallace's progressive wing of the Democratic Party was basically a vehicle of the Communist Party USA.
-That makes a Wallace presidency a compelling and/or disturbing counterfactual [what if?] scenario, because the policies he advocated moved in lockstep with the Soviets in 1948, though by 1952 he viewed the USSR as evil.¹ Truman, on the other hand, approached the Soviet Union with the consistent containment policy we covered in the previous two chapters.
-On the domestic front, he presided over a proud and anxious country on the cusp of the greatest economic and population boom in its history.
+After the Cold War, Soviet archives confirmed what Wallace's skeptics in the Democratic Party charged at the time: that Wallace's progressive wing of the Democratic Party was essentially a vehicle of the Communist Party USA.
+He even naïvely favored the USSR's Joseph Stalin over Truman, and criticized American postwar aid to Western Europe as a Wall Street plot.
+That makes a Wallace presidency a compelling and/or disturbing counterfactual [what if?] scenario, because the policies he advocated moved in lockstep with the Soviets in 1948, though by 1952 he viewed the USSR as evil.¹ Truman, on the other hand, approached the Soviet Union with the containment policy we covered in the previous two chapters, and bolstered democratic capitalism in Western Europe with the Marshall Plan.
+On the domestic front, Truman presided over a proud and anxious country on the cusp of the greatest economic and population boom in its history.

 Most commentators expected Truman to lose in 1948, and the Republican nominee Thomas Dewey had a big lead that summer.
-Recollect how divided the Democrats had been in the 1920s along rural/urban, immigrant/WASP lines – when big-city Catholic wets like Al Smith failed to connect with rural Protestants.
+Recollect how divided the Democrats had been in the 1920s along rural/urban, immigrant/WASP lines – when big-city Catholic "wets" like Al Smith failed to connect with dry, rural Protestants.
 Only the severity of the Depression bridged that gap, allowing FDR to launch the New Deal under the unspoken agreement that as a “party unifier” he wouldn’t push for civil rights.
 The Democrats stayed in power as FDR was re-elected three times, but broke apart along the old fault lines of the 1920s as soon as WWII was over.
 The States’ Rights Party, aka the Dixiecrats, led by Strom Thurmond of South Carolina, threatened to break away or even lead a secessionist movement if the Democrats pushed for civil rights.
-And they opposed continuation of the New Deal.
-Northern Democrats ranging from near-left liberals like Hubert Humphrey of Minnesota to progressives like Henry Wallace wanted the opposite, and Truman was caught in between.
-The progressive Democrats had branched off and formed their own Progressive Party (1948-1955).
+Some of the Dixiecrats also opposed continuation of the New Deal, but other "Boll Weevils" (as Southern Democrats were known) supported liberal economic policies while opposing racial equality or integration.
+Northern Democrats ranging from near-left liberals like Hubert Humphrey of Minnesota to progressives like Henry Wallace wanted progress on both fronts, and Truman was caught in between.
+Some progressive Democrats branched off and formed their own Progressive Party (1948-1955).

 The card-carrying member of the Sons of Confederate Veterans